iquercorb/OpenModMan/README.md

 ## Version history

+0.9.8 (not yet released)
+- Add support and automatic follow of HTTP redirect responses.

 0.9.7
  - Developer mode back as enabled by default.
  - Fix undo install not working with archive files backup.